MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Why is my tenant required to have an Exchange Service subscription for this feature?

 This subscription ensures that the right backend association happens with your tenant immediately, which occurs when you first select Microsoft Edge site lists.
-When Exchange Services aren’t part of your subscription, the association request from the M365 Admin Center will fail.
+When Exchange Services aren’t part of your subscription, the association request from the Microsoft 365 Admin Center will fail.
 An alert is sent to the provisioning system to address the problem.
 This will result in a three-day delay for you to use the experience.

 ### Can users who haven’t signed in to Microsoft Edge download the site list?